Meet the Musicians

 Kristen Ramirez

-Euphonium/Band manager
+Euphonium/Band Manager

 Kristen’s musical career began at an early age, participating in music lessons, singing, puppeteering, and clowning with her family and church groups.
 Performing all throughout her childhood and inspiration from her mother, Joanne Byler and piano teacher, Debra Mengel, fueled her decision to become a music educator.
 After studying euphonium with Kevin Stees at James Madison University, Kristen taught elementary general music with Arlington Public Schools for six years.
 Since then, she has taught with Prince William and Fairfax County Public Schools, in addition to maintaining a large private lesson studio.
-She enjoyed learning about the German language while in high school, but it was not until later that she discovered her passion for and the enjoyment of playing Bavarian music.
+She enjoyed learning the German language while in high school, but it was not until later that she discovered her passion for and enjoyment of performing Bavarian music.
 She joined Blaskapelle Alte Kameraden in 1995 and Lost Lederhosen in 2017.
 Both groups combine aspects she adores- German culture, playing her euphonium, and musical camaraderie.

 Curt Nette